The Basics Of Feeding Your Plant Growing Nutrients or Liquid Fertilizer

 - Soilless and hydro’s pH range is 5.5-6.5

 PPM tells you how much “stuff” or minerals there is in your water.
 Pure water will be 0 ppm, but tap water will have a much higher number.
-Many growers use ppm as their unit of measurement when giving nutrients to their plants.
+Many growers use ppm as their unit of measurement when giving liquid fertilizer for plants.
 They will use a ppm meter to test the water going in and the water draining out – or in the case of hydroponics testing the water in the reservoir – and compare the two numbers to judge whether they should give their plants nutrients or not.

 It’s important to calculate how much nutrients you are giving your plant because if you give too little you will cause deficiencies which may lead to stunted growth and even plant death.
 Many growers give too much and this can burn the plants or cause nutrient lockout where one nutrient is blocking another from being absorbed.

-Nutrient Packages – Eliminate the headache associated with figuring out which nutrients you need and when with our complete nutrient packages.
+Nutrient Packages – Eliminate the headache associated with figuring out which liquid fertilizer for plants you need, and when, with our complete nutrient packages.
 For each of the packages, we let you choose the size and quantity of the various bottles.
-Like five out of six of the bottles in a package?
-No problem just remove it.
-Need a bigger bottle of flowering nutrients since you use more flowering nutrients than nutrients for the vegetative stage then no sweat.
+Do you like five out of six of the bottles in a package?
+No problem, just remove the sixth!
+Need a bigger bottle of flowering nutrients since you use more of those?
+You can easily make that happen.

 Hydroponic System Nutrients – When growing in a hydroponic system, the nutrients are more easily absorbed and available, and this can mean fantastic plants whose growth and development is unrivaled.
 But it also means that you can more easily overdo it and give too much.
-That’s why we offer hydroponic nutrients from the top dogs who design their nutrients solutions with hydro in mind.
+That’s why we offer hydroponic nutrients from the top dogs who design their liquid fertilizer for plants with hydro in mind.

 Compost Tea – Increase plant growth, provide beneficial organisms, replace toxic chemicals, and suppress diseases with compost tea.
 Compost tea is a liquid fertilizer that is created by soaking compost in water which then can be applied in multiple ways.
 We offer the ingredients to make your own, as well as pre-brewed teas that are ready to use of out the box.